Audit Projects

 St. Lucie County, FL, 2020 General Election

-• Received 8 image archives with one repeated inside another combined RAR archive.
+• Received 8 image archives with one repeated inside another combined archive.
 This took a lot of hand work to resolve.

 • AuditEngine found an additional 135 ballots cast with 123 additional votes for Biden and three fewer for Trump.
+Again, we could not diagnose this further due to the lack of CVR.

 Collier County, FL, 2020 General Election